mozilla-extensions/regrets-reporter/extension/docs/DEV.md

 ### ReportSummarizer

+After launching the extension and consenting to the study:

-1. Clear the current set of collected navigations:
+1. Clear the current set of collected navigations and stop scheduled processing:

 ```javascript
 await openWpmPacketHandler.navigationBatchPreprocessor.cleanup();